isakal/create-flask-app/README.md

-# Flask Creator
+# create-flask-app
-Easier flask project structure initialization for you
+Flask port of [create-react-app](https://facebook.github.io/create-react-app/) meant

 ## Getting started
-These instructions will show you how to use flask_creator and spin up your first project.
+These instructions will show you how to use create-flask-app and spin up your first project.

 ### Prerequisites